 In Madrid, we will be staying in a 3-star hotel right in the Puerta del Sol, the very center of Madrid (and of Spain).
 Metro lines 1, 2, and 3 stop here, as well as numerous buses and taxis.

 In Granada, we will be staying at a 3-star hotel right in downtown, just a few blocks from the Cathedral, Arab Baths, and main pedestrian plazas.

 Our Sevilla hotel is in the city’s oldest neighborhood, but is a modern and spacious 4-star hotel with easy access to all of our activities.
 It’s just behind the Cathedral and Alcazar, and a few blocks from the Flamenco studio.
 It also has a rooftop pool and breakfast buffet.

-In Marrakech, we stay in another hotel featuring a pool, rooftop cafe, and laundry facilities, right in the heart of the medina.
+In Marrakech, we stay in an authentic Riad featuring a pool, rooftop cafe, and laundry facilities, right in the heart of the medina.

 Finally, our hotel in Essaouira is a converted Riad with gorgeous mosaic walls, luxurious double beds and a wonderful common area for students to relax.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.